 In the canal boom at dawn of the industrial revolution, Stourport became the node linking the Severn with our second biggest river, the Trent – and through it a network of northern canals and arterial rivers – Aire, Calder, Don, Mersey and Weaver – for traffic between Birmingham, Black Country, Potteries and the mills and sweatshops of Leeds, Sheffield, Nottingham and the Lancashire cotton towns – and not to forget the coalfields of the North Midlands – with Bristol, London and Empire.

-What, prior to the canal’s arrival in 1772, had been little more than a riverside hamlet was soon to become a thriving hub – a shot in the arm, too, for the carpet looms of nearby Kidderminster – as eighteenth century gave way to nineteenth and Britain’s switch from land of wheat, beans and turnips to workshop of the world gathered steam.
+What, prior to the Staffordshire & Worcester Canal’s arrival in 1772, had been little more than a riverside hamlet was to become a thriving hub.
+It was a shot in the arm too for the carpet looms of nearby Kidderminster as eighteenth century gave way to nineteenth, and Britain’s leap from wheat, beans and turnips to Workshop of the World gathered steam.

 Nowadays it’s changed again.
 Stourport must look to tourism: baby boomers on narrowboats with names like Ruby Tuesday, Freewheelin’ and Duntokin’, but also the different requirements of day trippers from Birmingham, Wolverhampton and the satellite towns of Redditch, Dudley and Kidderminster.